Kleptoparasitism: Bees and wasps

 The cuckoo wasps (Chrysididae) lay their eggs in the nests of potter and mud dauber wasps.
 Other families of wasps have "cuckoo" species that parasitise related species, as for example Polistes sulcifer, which parasitises a related species, P. dominula.
 Numerous other wasp families have genera or larger lineages of which some or all members are kleptoparasitic (e.g., the genus Ceropales in Pompilidae and the tribe Nyssonini in Crabronidae).
 Some of these species are inquilines and brood parasites rather than kleptoparasites.

 Others are dubbed kleptoparasitoids, namely parasitoids that select hosts that have been parasitized by another female.
 Kleptoparasitoids may make use of the punctures made by previous parasitoids on their hosts; may follow the trails or traces left by parasitoids to locate hosts; or use hosts already weakened by other parasitoids.
+Especially the latter is referred to as pirate parasitism.

 Flies

 Some true flies (Diptera) are kleptoparasites; the strategy is especially common in the subfamily Miltogramminae of the family Sarcophagidae.
 There are also some kleptoparasites in the families Chloropidae and Milichiidae.
 Some adult milichiids, for example, visit spider webs where they scavenge on half-eaten stink bugs.
 Others are associated with robber flies (Asilidae), or Crematogaster ants.
 Flies in the genus Bengalia (Calliphoridae) steal food and pupae transported by ants and are often found beside their foraging trails.
 Musca albina (Muscidae) reportedly shows kleptoparasitic behaviour, laying eggs only in dung balls being interred by one of several co-occurring dung-rolling scarab species.